 FIU has adopted Incident Command Structure (ICS) as its command structure in the EOC.
 ICS is a standardized, all-hazards incident management tool that allows for a coordinated response among various University units, jurisdictions and agencies.
 It can be expanded or contracted depending upon the size of the incident, maintains a limited span of control, and follows a clear chain of command.
-Anyone assigned a role in the EOC is highly recommended to take the necessary ICS courses and have a working knowledge of the principles of NIMS and ICS.
+All EOC staff members are required to complete ICS 100 and ICS 700 and have a working knowledge of the principles of NIMS and ICS.
 For the purposes of this CEMP, the ICS positions have been modified to function within the constraints of a university setting.

 During specific emergencies such as a hazardous material spill or health emergency, outside agencies may function as the lead agency for the event and assume command with FIU representatives as part of a unified command structure.
-As part of FIU's training and exercise program, the Emergency Operations Center staff train and exercise with our local, state, and federal partners such as Miami-Dade County Office of Emergency Management, Miami-Dade Fire Rescue and Miami-Dade Police Departments, City of Sweetwater and North Miami Police Departments, Florida Department of Health in Miami-Dade County, and the Federal Bureau of Investigation in the event a Unified Command becomes necessary.
+As part of FIU's training and exercise program, the Emergency Operations Center staff may train and exercise with our local, state, and federal partners such as Miami-Dade County Office of Emergency Management, Miami-Dade Fire Rescue and Miami-Dade Police Departments, City of Sweetwater and North Miami Police Departments, Florida Department of Health in Miami-Dade County, and the Federal Bureau of Investigation in the event a Unified Command becomes necessary.